Types of Auto Insurance Coverage [2023]

 - Usage-based coverage: Usage-based insurance (UBI) allows you to pay less for car insurance if you’re a safe driver.
 Many major car insurance companies offer UBI coverage, and you could save up to 40% on your car insurance if you don’t drive a lot, avoid distracted driving, drive mainly during the day, and obey traffic laws.

 - Non-owner car insurance: You may need non-owner car insurance if you regularly drive a vehicle you do not own.
-Non-owner car insurance is often cheaper than a standard policy because you don’t drive as often as someone who owns their vehicle.
+Some top non-owners car insurance coverage is often cheaper than a standard policy because you don’t drive as often as someone who owns their vehicle.

 - SR-22 coverage: SR-22 auto insurance coverage is technically not a type of insurance, it’s a certificate you may need if you are a high-risk driver.
 Not every car insurance company offers coverage if you need to file an SR-22 with your state, so check with several companies if you know this is something you need.